chaitanya4vedi/ChaitanyaCodes/README.md

 - Cache busting for CSS

 If you think i have missed something or you have an idea or suggestion that you want to add, feel free to raise an issue.
 I am open to improvements for this theme.
 I will be more than glad to hear from you or take your help.
 Thank you!

-## Credits
-Thanks to [Janne Kemppainen](https://twitter.com/pakstech) for the wonderful posts on hugo themes.

 ----